Manning, Broncos stay unbeaten with late win over Dallas

 Peyton Manning then snapped the ball three times, losing nine yards but running the clock down to two seconds before calling a timeout.
 Prater then booted the field goal for the win.

 "We did not want to score with time left," said Broncos coach John Fox.
 "Fortunately it was executed well and we got the (win) and never had to go back on the field again."

 Denver is one of three undefeated teams left in the league, joining AFC West companion Kansas City, along with New Orleans.
 Denver will take on winless Jacksonville at home next week.

 Manning finished the game 33-for-42 for 414 yards and four touchdowns, but also threw his first interception of the season.
 The 37-year-old also had a rushing touchdown, his first in almost five years.

 Moreno finished the game with a combined 150 yards and a touchdown, Julius Thomas caught nine passes for 122 yards and two touchdowns and Eric Decker had five catches for 87 yards and a score for Denver, which has scored 230 points through its first five games this season.

-Romo matched Manning through much of the game as he threw for 506 yards and five touchdowns on 25-of-36 attempts, but had the costly turnover late in the game.
+The Cowboys quarterback matched Manning through much of the game, throwing for 506 yards and five touchdowns on 25-of-36 attempts, but had the costly turnover late in the game.

 Three different Dallas receivers finished over 100 yards as Terrance Williams (151), Dez Bryant (141) and Jason Witten (121) all eclipsed the mark.
 The three combined for 17 catches and four touchdowns, with Cole Beasley catching the other touchdown pass.